All Training Courses

 5G Radio Access Network & ORAN

-This three-day course examines in-depth both 5G Radio Access Networks (RAN) and Open Radio Access Networks (ORAN).
-It begins by discussing the key features of a 5G network before delving into the finer detail of the 5G New Radio.
-The 5G RAN is described in terms of network architecture, base station characteristics, spectrum usage and multiple antenna configurations.
-The transport of signalling and traffic over the 5G RAN interfaces, fronthaul and backhaul are analysed followed by an in-depth study of the signalling protocols used over those interfaces.
-This course also provides a solid introduction to Open RAN, exploring the purpose, features, architecture, operation and deployment options.
-The way ORAN principles, and its foundation in virtualisation, supports the evolution to 5G is also discussed, as well as the impact of using ORAN architecture on both the open and standardised interfaces.
+This three-day course offers a comprehensive exploration of both 5G Radio Access Networks (RAN) and Open Radio Access Networks (ORAN).
+Participants will gain a deep understanding of the key features of a 5G network, including the 5G New Radio and the architecture, characteristics, and spectrum usage of the 5G RAN.
+The course also covers the transport of signalling and traffic over the 5G RAN interfaces, as well as an in-depth study of the signalling protocols used.
+In addition, participants will receive a solid introduction to Open RAN, learning about its purpose, features, architecture, operation, and deployment options.
+The course also explores how ORAN principles, rooted in virtualisation, support the evolution to 5G and the impact of using ORAN architecture on open and standardised interfaces.
+This course is ideal for those in or entering technical roles in a mobile network operator's Radio Access Network (RAN) environment.
+Overall, this course provides a comprehensive overview of 5G RAN and ORAN, equipping participants with the knowledge and skills needed to excel in technical roles within the mobile network industry.
+With a focus on both theoretical concepts and practical applications, participants will gain valuable insights into the latest developments in 5G technology and its impact on network architecture and operations.
 Who Would Benefit Those in or entering technical roles in a mobile network operators Radio Access Network (RAN) environment.
 Course Modules: Introduction to 5G The Next Generation Radio Access Network Signalling Protocols in the NG-RAN Signalling Procedures in the NG-RAN 5G Releases 16 to 18 Radio Access Networks ORAN Players 3GPP RAN Architecture for 5G O-RAN Architecture and Operation Whitebox Base Stations

 £2,660.00